joshirajaram/TransitLinkDelivery-Hackathon-SacHacks-Feb21/README.md

 ## 💡 Our Solution

-**"Aggie Express Delivery"** - A DDBA-hosted platform where:
+**TransitLink Delivery** - A DDBA-hosted platform where:
-- Restaurants pay **0% commission** on food, only flat delivery fees ($1.50)
+- Restaurants pay **0% commission** on food, only a flat delivery fee
-- Unitrans buses carry orders during fixed time windows (Lunch & Dinner)
+- The extremely well‑connected ASUCD Unitrans network powers delivery through downtown and across the city
+- Customers share their location; the system assigns the closest downtown‑serving stop and a compatible route
-- Student "delivery stewards" manage orders on buses, creating campus jobs
+- Student stewards manage on‑bus handoff with QR verification
-- Students pick up orders at nearby bus stops with QR authentication
-- Low-carbon, cost-efficient delivery using existing transit infrastructure
+- Live tracking uses the public Unitrans feed once an order is ON_BUS

 ## 🏗️ Architecture

 ### Backend (FastAPI + SQLite)
+- **Static route assignment** using Unitrans routeConfig and a downtown‑route map
-- **Real-time Unitrans bus tracking** via Umo IQ XML feed
+- **Live Unitrans tracking** via the public Umo IQ XML feed (ON_BUS only)
-- Complete order management system
+- Order lifecycle management with role‑based permissions
-- Restaurant menu and order processing
-- QR code generation and verification
+- QR code generation and steward scan verification
 - RESTful API with automatic documentation

 ### Frontend (React + TypeScript + Vite)
-- **Student ordering interface** - Browse restaurants, select items, choose stops/windows
+- **Student ordering interface** - Browse restaurants, select items, set location for nearest downtown stop
-- **Steward scanning interface** - Verify QR codes and complete deliveries
+- **Steward scanning interface** - Scan to mark ON_BUS and scan again to complete
-- **Restaurant dashboard** - Manage orders and update status
+- **Restaurant dashboard** - Accept/decline and mark READY_FOR_PICKUP
+- **Unitrans manager view** - Route‑filtered active and completed orders
 - **Live map view** - Real-time Unitrans bus locations

 ## 🚀 Quick Start